Injective, Surjective and Bijective

 Example: The function f(x) = 2x from the set of natural numbers to the set of non-negative even numbers is a surjective function.

-However, f(x) = 2x from the set of natural numbers to is not surjective, because, for example, nothing in can be mapped to 3 by this function.
+BUT f(x) = 2x from the set of natural numbers to is not surjective, because, for example, no member in can be mapped to 3 by this function.

 A function f (from set A to B) is bijective if, for every y in B, there is exactly one x in A such that f(x) = y